gatsbyjs/gatsby/docs/blog/100days/react-component/index.md

 In this prompt, we invite you to add forms to your Gatsby site using [Formik, a popular and powerful React library](https://jaredpalmer.com/formik).
 We suggest adding the form to the “About” page you created in a previous challenge.

-(In a future challenge we will show you how to add your form, or any React component to your markdown-powered blog pages.)
+(In a future challenge we will show you how to add your form, or any React component to your Markdown-powered blog pages.)

 ### Challenge Resources